bseltz-cohesity/scripts/doc/Connecting-to-Cohesity.md

 The scripts in this repository connect to Cohesity clusters using the Cohesity REST API.
 The scripts can connect:

 * Directly to the cluster (VIP or node IP), port 443/tcp
-* Directly to the cluster, over support channel, localhost:<gui port>
+* Directly to the cluster, over support channel, localhost:*gui-port*
 * Indirectly through <https://helios.cohesity.com>, port 443/tcp
 * Indirectly through MCM, port 443/tcp